Condition expressions¶

 spdx_expr_requires_any¶

-of an SPDX license expression.
+requires at least one of the given license IDs.
 For OR expressions, at least one of

-the IDs must be required in all branches.
-For AND expressions, at least one of the IDs must be
+the IDs must appear in all branches.
+For AND expressions, at least one of the IDs must

 | Name | Type | Description |